brtz2001/unsafe-search-blocklist/README.md

 This blocklist was generated using the following prompt, designed to ensure comprehensive protection for minors by targeting search engines, shopping sites, and AI platforms that do not enforce safe content by default:

 ---
-Generate an updated **plain domain blocklist** for protecting minors, as of today’s date.
+Generate an updated **domain blocklist** for protecting minors, as of today’s date.
 Follow these rules:

 **1. Block all search engines that do NOT enforce safe search by default** (except Google, assuming SafeSearch is enforced via admin/DNS).
    - Include: DuckDuckGo, Brave, Yahoo, Bing, Yandex, and all others without forced safe search.